filfreire/filfreire.github.io/_posts/2020-02-25-discovery.md

 __1. Evidence of testing & Test Reporting.__

 It's as simple as this: as a Tester or a Test Manager I expect myself or any of my Testers to produce and convey evidence of their Testing.
-I want to understand at any stage in a clear and humane way:
+I want to understand at any stage in a clear and human way:
 - what was tested,
 - how was it tested,
 - what was left out,